Atefeh Ahmadi

 She qualified for the 2022 Winter Olympics.
 She competed at the 2022 Winter Olympics in Beijing.
 She was the only woman from Iran to take part and was Iran's flag bearer.
 In January 2023, she applied for asylum in Germany.
 Officially, she had travelled to Europe to prepare for the World Championships in France in February.

+In December 2023, Ahmadi became the first FIS Athlete to gain Refugee status.